Jxkeorton/hair-salon/README.md

 ### Accessibility

-Throughout the development process and final testing of the deployed website, the [Wave](https://wave.webaim.org/) Accessibility tool was employed to ensure comprehensive accessibility testing.
+Throughout final testing of the deployed website, the [Wave](https://wave.webaim.org/) Accessibility tool was employed to ensure comprehensive accessibility testing.

 The testing primarily focused on confirming adherence to the following criteria: